 What is food assistance?

 The Food Assistance Program is a nutrition assistance program which provides a Kansas Benefit card (plastic debit card) to eligible persons to purchase food.

 How does the program work?

-Monthly benefits are provided on a Vision card, which looks and functions like a debit card.
+Monthly benefits are provided on a Kansas Benefit card, which looks and functions like a debit card.
 When food is purchased the cost is electronically subtracted from the individual’s Vision card account.
 Simply present the card to the store clerk when purchasing food.

 You may also use your Kansas Benefit card at selected farmers' markets in Kansas to purchase fresh, locally grown fruit and vegetables.
 You may also purchase breads, jams, meat, plants to grow food (such as a tomato plant) and other food items at the farmers' markets.

 Who may be eligible?